iamgoangle/demo-graphql-boilerplate/README.md

-# ACCOUNT PAGE - DATA AGGREGATION LAYER
+DATA AGGREGATION LAYER

 ## Introduction

-This is a layer to aggregate data
+This is a layer to aggregate data for demo app

 ## Querying